-This summer is off to a sizzling start, with temperatures throughout the Northeast consistently in the 90s, putting the desire to revel in the great outdoors at odds with the reality of needing to stay sheltered and cool.
-Dr. Alexis Halpern, assistant attending physician at NewYork-Presbyterian/Weill Cornell Medical Center and an assistant professor of clinical medicine at Weill Cornell Medicine, says one of the most difficult aspects of dealing with the heat is that people often don’t know when they’re becoming dehydrated or overheated.
+Throughout the country, summers are getting hotter and hotter.
+The rising temperatures can put the desire to enjoy the outdoors at odds with the reality of needing to stay sheltered and cool.
+Dr. Alexis Halpern, an emergency department physician at NewYork-Presbyterian/Weill Cornell Medical Center and an assistant professor of clinical emergency medicine at Weill Cornell Medicine, says one of the most difficult aspects of dealing with the heat is that people often don’t know when they’re becoming dehydrated or overheated.
 This can result in heat exhaustion, which can create a feeling of anxiety and cause a slow or weakened heartbeat, or even heatstroke, which can result in loss of consciousness or convulsions.

 “For this reason, it’s important to think about these things ahead of time and plan for them, or just avoid the outdoors altogether,” Dr. Halpern says.

 Here, Dr. Halpern shares her advice for preventing heat-related illnesses and helping to make this summer season the pleasure it’s meant to be.

 - Avoid drinking excessive amounts of alcohol, which contributes to dehydration and might keep you from hydrating well.
 Caffeinated beverages, soda, and fruit juice, can all be diuretics, but are better than not drinking at all to keep you hydrated.

 - Help replace lost fluids from your body by drinking more than your usual water or sports drinks.
 Consuming electrolyte rich fluids instead of just water is really important.

 - Try to limit exercise and other forms of exertion to cooler periods of the day, either early morning or in the evening.